 Transfer the halloumi to a medium baking tray and bake on the middle shelf of your oven until softened, 5-6 mins.

-While the halloumi bakes, give the frying pan a quick wipe clean, then return to a medium-high heat with a drizzle of oil.
+While the halloumi bakes, give the frying pan a quick wipe clean, then return to a medium heat with a drizzle of oil.

-Once everything's ready, add the cucumber, rocket and mint to the pickled onion with a drizzle of oil and toss together.
+Once everything's ready, add the cucumber, rocket and mint to the pickled shallot with a drizzle of oil and toss together.
 Season with salt and pepper.

 Share the halloumi 'steaks' between your serving plates and drizzle over the mango chutney.